 The University of South Florida offers an MS or MA in Applied Behavior Analysis with on-campus or online options.
 The programs do require students to have passed the GRE.
 The classes come in 8-week seminars with 1,000 hours of supervised experience.

 Ohio State University offers an MA in Educational Studies and Special Education with an ABA emphasis.
-This degree requires current GRE scores unless the incoming student has a GPA of 3.0 or better.
 The program is accredited by the Behavior Analysis Accreditation Board of ABAI.

 In this article, we have listed the schools above from our preferred school to the least preferred.
 These are ranked based on tuition and enrollment, with higher tuition rates and enrollment being negative.
 Every effort has been made to provide accurate information.
 Keep in mind that the list is not guaranteed and may be altered at any time.